lanl-aea/waves/docs/tutorial_01_geometry.rst

 ``height``, and the Abaqus CAE model is saved with the name ``output_file``.
 One notable difference between the `Abaqus Scripting`_ documentation :cite:`ABAQUS` of Abaqus journal files is the use of the `PEP-8`_ style guide for package imports.
 Here, we order the imports according to the `PEP-8`_ style and avoid bulk imports to the file's namespace from Abaqus Python packages.
-It is also worth noting that Abaqus journal files use the the Abaqus Python 2.7 environment *not* the SCons Python 3 environment.
-See the `Abaqus Python Environment`_ documentation :cite:`ABAQUS` for more information on the Abaqus Python 2.7 environment.
+It is also worth noting that Abaqus journal files use the the Abaqus Python environment *not* the SCons Python environment.
+See the `Abaqus Python Environment`_ documentation :cite:`ABAQUS` for more information on the Abaqus Python environment, noting that prior to Abaqus 2024 Python 2.7 is used, with Python 3 support being introduced in Abaqus 2024.

 .. _tutorial_geometry_waves_command_line_interfaces:

 Command-Line Interfaces
 =======================
-10. In the ``modsim_package/abaqus`` directory, continue editing the file called ``rectangle_geometry.py`` using the contents below which contains the ``get_parser()`` function.
+10. In the ``modsim_package/abaqus`` directory, continue editing the file called ``rectangle_geometry.py`` using the contents below containing the ``get_parser()`` function.
 Note that missing line numbers may be ignored.

 .. admonition:: waves-tutorial/modsim_package/abaqus/rectangle_geometry.py